bweatherson/demons/latest-export.md

 There are other arguments too for choosing to gather rather than hunt.
 To use a notion from Skyrms, gathering has a larger _basin of attraction_ than hunting, and its basin of attraction includes the midpoint of the probability space.
 Those two motivations, plus the two from the previous two paragraphs, give us four motivations for gathering.
 If one wants to motivate gathering in general, it is actually important to get clear on which of the four one takes to be most important.
 Because while they are equivalent in the two option game (or problem), they are not in general equivalent.
 Indeed, all four come apart very soon once more options get added.
 Since I'm not defending gathering, I think decision theory should say either option is acceptable in stag hunts, I'm not going to continue exploring this line.
 But there are some interesting technical questions along these paths.

 We can turn stag hunt into a decision problem by replacing the other player with  Demon in a way that should be familiar by now.
-The result is the decision problem in table \ref(tab:stag-decision).
+The result is the decision problem in table \@ref(tab:stag-decision).

 ```{r,stag-decision, cache=TRUE}
 stag_decision <- tribble(